Investing glossary (plain-English guide)

 • Security

-• Another general word for a financial instrument that can be bought or sold.
+• A security is another general term for an investment that can be bought or sold.

 • Settlement

-• When cash and shares officially exchange hands after a trade.
+• Settlement is the point at which cash and investments are officially exchanged after a trade.

 • Share / Stock

-• A small piece of ownership in a company.
+• A share, also called a stock, represents a small ownership stake in a company.

 • Slippage